 This class has been critical for both parenting sanity and skills and essential brain stimulation and development for my child in ways that as parents we honestly would not have known how to do.
 This is a unique and one of a kind program which can set the early trajectory of a child to be a future leader and creative problem solver.

 What is the parent involvement in these classes?

 Enrichment classes are all parent-child cooperative classes, where parents and children play, learn, and grow together.

-You will participate in required monthly Parent Education sessions, lasting 60 – 75 minutes.
+Parent Education Sessions: You will participate in required monthly Parent Education sessions, lasting 60 – 75 minutes.
 We cover topics like brain development, ways to support your child’s learning at home and at school, building children’s emotional intelligence and social skills, discipline, and managing challenging parenting situations.
 Parents can share experiences, offer support, build friendships, and get the parent educator’s input on current questions and concerns.
 These may be held in-person during class, or may be in the evenings online – confirm with instructor.

 Tuition: Each quarter, parents pay $55.23 in college tuition – paid through the college system, plus lab fees which are paid directly to the instructor.
 Lab fees per quarter are $205 plus $20 materials fee for Creative Arts Lab and Family Inventors’, $225 plus a $20 materials fee for Discovery Science Lab.
 We do offer discounts when multiple siblings from one family, or multiple parents from one family, attend the same class.
 Scholarships are available; a confidential application is made through the class instructor.

 If the class is waitlisted, contact the instructor to learn more.

 Questions: If you have any questions about a class, feel free to email the instructor.
 Click on the “contact” link in the table below.